The-Purple-Warehouse/the-purple-standard/interfaces/abilities.md

 # abilities

 ## Definition
-An ability represents a singular action that a robot can take during the match.
+An ability represents a singular action or state that a robot can take or be in during the match.

 ## Examples
 - Leave Starting Zone: true